tylerhiggs/kendo-utilities-cheatsheet/README.md

 Next.js is a React framework that enables developers to build server-rendered React applications with ease.
 It provides features like static site generation, server-side rendering, and API routes, making it a powerful tool for building modern web applications.

+This project uses SSG (Static Site Generation) to pre-render the pages at build time, which improves performance and SEO.
+The data for the Kendo CSS utilities is fetched from a JSON file located in the `public` directory.

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.